The only spring cleaning checklist you’ll ever need.

 • Hampers: Hampers that hold dirty clothes or damp towels can start to smell.
 Wipe out plastic hampers with a rag and some all-purpose cleaner.
 For wooden or wicker hampers, a disinfectant and a few hours outside in bright sunlight will do the trick.

-• Washing machine: Pour two cups of white vinegar into the detergent reservoir and then run an empty, hot-water cycle.
+• Washing machine: To clean your washer, pour 3-4 cups of white vinegar into the detergent reservoir and then run an empty, hot-water cycle.
 Wipe down the washer's surfaces with an all-purpose cleaner, and vacuum behind the machine with an extension.

 • Dryer: Vacuum out the lint trap thoroughly, and scrub any stains or residue inside the dryer.
 Vacuum behind and all around the dryer before wiping down with an all-purpose cleaner and damp rag.